dnsimple/dnsimple-support/content/articles/dns-hosting.md

 ## Configuring the domain records

-You manage your domain DNS records (also called DNS zone) using the [DNS record editor](/articles/record-editor).
+You can manage your domain DNS records (also called a DNS zone) using the [DNS record editor](/articles/record-editor).
 From the record editor, you can create, delete, and update the DNS records that represent the DNS zone of your domain.

 ## Activating a DNS zone